Bridge Models

 Overview

-Bridge models let you create abstractions of your data.
+Bridge models (also referred to as just models) let you create abstractions of your data.
 This might not seem important initially, but imagine you're a Kinetic Platform developer who just finished building 34 Kinetic forms.
 Each form uses a bridge to get a list of locations from your Acme service.
 As soon as you're done, your manager runs to you and says, "We are shutting down the Acme service and need to get the locations from the database instead!"

 You don't panic.
 You know the abstraction layer between your 34 forms and the bridge is getting the locations.
 All you need to do is update the Bridge and Model, and then you are good to go.